pastokes/CCCC-367/README.md

 Fellows of Corpus Christi College, Cambridge, licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

-## Using the material
+## Using the results

-To visualise the results, either download the entire 'Output' files and view them in a browser on your machine, or use the HTML Git Preview by adding [http://htmlpreview.github.com/?] before the URL of the relevant HTML file.
-Specifically:
+To visualise the results, either download the entire 'Output' files and view them in a browser on your machine, or use the HTML Git Preview by adding http://htmlpreview.github.com/? before the URL of the relevant HTML file as follows:

 * VisColl Visualisations:
   * [Original Order](http://htmlpreview.github.com/?https://github.com/pastokes/CCCC-367/blob/master/Output%20%28original%20order%29/CCCC367.html)